huykingsofm/hks_pylib/README.md

-# hks_lib
+# hks_pylib
-This is huykingsofm's Python 3 utility library, including some modules:
+This is a Python 3 utility library of [huykingsofm](https://github.com/huykingsofm).
+It has some modules, including:
 - `logger`: A module is used to print notifications to console screen or write logs to file.
 It is special because you can disable the print/write statement by modifying few parameters without having to delete or comment them manually.
 - `cipher`: A very simple crypto module based on [cryptography](https://pypi.org/project/cryptography/).
 It is easier to use than the original one.
-- `done`: A module defines a class (`Done`) for returning complex values more easily.
+- `done`: A module defines a class (`Done`) for returning complex values more convenient.
-- `http`: A module is used to read and create raw http packets.
+- `http`: A module is used to parse or generate raw http packets.

 # How to build
-Our module only supports Python 3 and we just test it on Python 3.7.1.
+Our library is only supported by Python 3 and we just test it on Python 3.7.1.
 If you meet any problems, even if with other versions, let you [create an issue](https://github.com/huykingsofm/hks_pylib/issues) to notify us.
 We will solve them as quick as possible.

 ## Create Virtual Enviroment (optional but IMPORTANT)
 *If you had your own virtual enviroment, you can ignore this step.*